A theory of learning data statistics in diffusion models, from easy to hard: Theoretical analysis of score denoising

 We now add back the covariance spike $\beta_u$ to our data model, which is carried by the covariance.
 This corresponds more closely to the setting found in real tasks, where both lower and higher order statistics are present in the data.
 The dynamics in this case are more complex, and the sample complexity required to learn the structure in the higher-order correlations depends on whether there are correlations among latent variables, as illustrated by the next proposition.

 \begin{assumption} The link function $\sigma$ is a thrice differentiable function, with bounded first, second and third order derivatives.
-Hence $F(z)=\sigma''(z)-\sigma'(z)\sigma(z)-\sigma(z)-\sigma'(z)z$ is a globally Lipschitz function, hence $F$ belongs to the space of square integrable function with respect to the density of $\mathcal N(0,\id)$ for all $t$ (being all sub-Gaussian distributions).
+Hence $F(z)=\sigma''(z)-\sigma'(z)\sigma(z)-\sigma(z)-\sigma'(z)z$ belongs to the space of square integrable functions with respect to the density of $\mathcal N(0,\id)$ for all $t$ (being all sub-Gaussian distributions).
 Assume moreover that $\sigma$ is so that $F$ satisfies the following conditions

 \end{assumption} \begin{proposition} Under \cref{assumption:mixed cumulant}, consider pSGD \cref{eq:projected_SGD_def} dynamics trained on $\mathscr L$ defined as \cref{eq:sample_wise_loss_def}, with data distributed as a \emph{mixed cumulant model} \cref{eq:MCM}.
 Then: \begin{enumerate} \item with \emph{independent latent variables $\lambda^\mu$, $\nu^\mu$} and learning rate $\eta_d\to 0$ as $d\to \infty$, as long as $n=o_d\left(\min\left(\frac{d}{\eta^2_d},d^3\right)\right)$, we have that $ \lim_{d\to \infty} \sup_{\tau\le n}|w_\tau\cdot v|=0 \ \text{in $L^p$ for every $p\ge 1$.}$ \item with a number of samples $n=\theta_d d$, with $\theta_d=\Omega (\log^2 d)$ and growing at most polynomially in $d$; step size $\eta_d$ chosen so that $ \frac{1}{\theta_d}\ll \eta_d \ll \frac{1}{\sqrt{\theta_d}}$ pSGD reaches \emph{weak recovery} in a time $\tau_u\le n$ i.e. there exists $\iota>0$ independent of $d$ such that for $\tau\ge \tau_u$, with high probability $w_\tau\cdot u\ge \iota$.
 Moreover, in the case of positive correlation of latent variables $\EE[\lambda^\mu \nu^\mu]>0,$ conditioning on having matching sign at initialization: $(v\cdot w_0)(u\cdot w_0)>0$, \emph{weak recovery is achieved also for the cumulant spike $v$ in a time $\tau_v\le n$.} \end{enumerate} \end{proposition}